Volga German Autonomous Soviet Socialist Republic: History

 The first provision of a special status for Volga Germans in the Russian SFSR was created following the October Revolution, by a 29 October (some claim 19 October) 1918 decree of the Soviet government, establishing the Labour Commune of Volga Germans.
 This gave Soviet Germans a special status among the non-Russians in the USSR.
 It was restructured as an Autonomous Soviet Socialist Republic on 20 February 1924 (claims of 19 December 1923), by a declaration of the All-Russian Central Executive Committee and the Council of People's Commissars of the Russian SFSR.
 It became the first national autonomous unit in the Soviet Union after the Donetsk–Krivoy Rog Soviet Republic.
 It occupied the area of compact settlement of the large Volga German minority in Russia, which numbered almost 1.8 million by 1897.
 The republic was declared on 6 January 1924.

 At the moment of declaration of autonomy, an amnesty was announced.
 However, it eventually was applied to a small number of people.
 According to the policy of korenizatsiia, carried out in the 1920s in the Soviet Union, usage of the German language was promoted in official documents and Germans were encouraged to occupy management positions.
 According to the 1939 census, there were 366,685 Germans in the republic.

 By 1 January 1941, the Volga German ASSR included the city of Engels and 22 cantons: Baltsersky, Gmelinsky, Gnadenflyursky, Dobrinsky, Zelmansky, Zolotovsky, Ilovatsky, Kamensky, Krasnoyarsky, Krasnokutsky, Kukkussky, Lizandergeysky, Marientalsky, Marxshtadtsky, Pallasovsky, Staro-Poltavsky, Ternovsky, Untervaldsky, Fedorovsky, Franksky, Ekgeimsky and Erlenbakhsky.

 The German invasion of the Soviet Union in 1941 marked the end of the Volga German ASSR.
-On 28 August 1941, the republic was formally abolished and, out of fear they could act as German collaborators, all Volga Germans were exiled to the Kazakh SSR, Altai and Siberia.
+On 28 August 1941, the republic was formally abolished and, out of fear they could act as German collaborators, all Volga Germans were deported to the Kazakh SSR, Altai and Siberia.
 Many were interned in labor camps merely due to their heritage.
 On 7 September 1941, the republic was formally extinguished and its territory divided between the Saratov Oblast (15 cantons) and the Stalingrad Oblast (7 cantons).

 Following the death of Stalin in 1953, the situation for Volga Germans improved dramatically.
 In 1964, a second decree was issued, openly admitting the government's guilt in pressing charges against innocent people and urging Soviet citizens to give Volga Germans every assistance in their "economic and cultural expansion".
 With the existence of a socialist German state in East Germany now a reality of the post-war world, the Volga German ASSR was never reestablished.

 Beginning in the early 1980s and accelerating after the fall of the Soviet Union, many Volga Germans have emigrated to Germany by taking advantage of the German law of return, a policy which grants citizenship to all those who can prove to be a refugee or expellee of German ethnic origin or as the spouse or descendant of such a person.